Three-dimensional space: Spheres and balls

 Another type of sphere arises from a 4-ball, whose three-dimensional surface is the 3-sphere: points equidistant to the origin of the euclidean space R^{4}.
 If a point has coordinates, P(x, y, z, w), then x^{2} + y^{2} + z^{2} + w^{2} = 1 characterizes those points on the unit 3-sphere centered at the origin.

-This 3-sphere is an example of a 3-manifold: a space which is 'looks locally' like 3D space.
-In precise topological terms, each point of the 3-sphere has a neighborhood which is homeomorphic to an open subset of 3D space.
+This 3-sphere is an example of a 3-manifold: a space which is 'looks locally' like 3-D space.
+In precise topological terms, each point of the 3-sphere has a neighborhood which is homeomorphic to an open subset of 3-D space.

 Polytopes

 In three dimensions, there are nine regular polytopes: the five convex Platonic solids and the four nonconvex Kepler-Poinsot polyhedra.

 Surfaces of revolution

 A surface generated by revolving a plane curve about a fixed line in its plane as an axis is called a surface of revolution.
 The plane curve is called the generatrix of the surface.
 A section of the surface, made by intersecting the surface with a plane that is perpendicular (orthogonal) to the axis, is a circle.

 Simple examples occur when the generatrix is a line.
 If the generatrix line intersects the axis line, the surface of revolution is a right circular cone with vertex (apex) the point of intersection.
 However, if the generatrix and axis are parallel, then the surface of revolution is a circular cylinder.